Written by: Guest | Best Company Editorial Team

 Having said that, when things go wrong with StubHub's service, they leave some very miffed customers in their wake and expose some serious flaws in their system, as evidenced by the pages of online customer complaints against the company.
 Glance through these complaints on any number of websites, and you'll notice these seven failures pop up again and again in connection with StubHub:

 One common story that pops up again and again in complaints tells of a StubHub customer purchasing tickets and proceeding to the event, only to find that their tickets weren't recognized at the gate.
-Sometimes it's because a miscommunication between StubHub and the party who sold the tickets.
+Sometimes it's because of a miscommunication between StubHub and the party who sold the tickets.
 Sometimes the poor timing works suspiciously well in StubHub's favor.

 One particular account submitted on PissedConsumer.com said simply: